Tech Accelerator

 Newer smart sensors would be able to collect the data from the source, such as a factory floor, and transmit it to an IoT hub or gateway, which would then transfer that information to an analytics application or an enterprise resource planning software platform to be integrated into an organization's unified system of business operations.
 When networked, an OT device functions as an IoT device.
 In the factory floor example, a sensor can collect operational data on materials or machines in the factory and send it over a wireless network to the back-end system application to be interpreted and trigger an action -- maintenance on factory equipment, for example.

 The addition of edge computing capabilities to industrial internet of things (IIoT) devices enables real-time data processing closer to the source.
-Instead of sending the data over a network to a centralized location for processing, the IoT devices can analyze time-sensitive manufacturing process data and return insights quickly for direct monitoring of industrial conditions before it becomes obsolete.
+Instead of sending the data over a network to a centralized location for processing, the IoT devices can analyze time-sensitive manufacturing process data on site and return insights quickly for direct monitoring of industrial conditions before it becomes obsolete.
 This is important because IoT and OT devices are often part of a distributed network architecture, making transmission to a central processing location difficult or impossible -- IoT is an important technology behind distributed or edge computing.
 These devices are also often responsible for critical industrial systems that, if shut down or interrupted, would incur severe consequences.

 IIoT infrastructure diagram